 What to say instead

-This doesn’t mean you say nothing!
-Just work really hard to say words of compassion rather than advice.
+This doesn’t mean you can’t say anything!
+Just say words of compassion rather than advice.
 Compassionate statements recognize that the person is doing their very best.
 They also demonstrate that you trust the person to make the right choices for their recovery.
 Here are some ideas:

-- I can hear this is really challenging.
+- It sounds like this is really challenging

 Ginny Jones is on a mission to empower parents to raise kids who are free from eating disorders and body hate.